Friday, November 25, 2022

 Irrational Species with Flawed Values

 Yes, humans are incredibly smart and self-aware, but, as Bill Rees points out (as his first premise), we are not rational creatures.
 He says: "passion and instinct often trump reason, particularly in times of crisis".
 Worse yet, even when we are supposedly being 'rational', our Modern Techno-Industrial civilization has adopted quantity as its predominant value system.
 When value is quantity, then More is Always Better.
-As a consequence, our rationality is exercised within a value system which has no concept of sufficiency - within a natural world where absolutely everything incorporates the concept of sufficiency as an imperative.
+As a consequence, our rationality is exercised within a value system which has no concept of peak sufficiency - within a natural world where absolutely everything incorporates the concept of peak sufficiency as an imperative.

 We run our Modern Techno-Industrial civilizational using 'economic principles', based on mathematics, that only work in an unreal world, based on a false assumption of all humans as rational agents within a system of simple rules and calculations.
 Our ability to alter the impacts of our reality has led us to believe that we can alter reality itself.
 Again, to borrow from Bill Rees, "human beings 'socially construct' their own realities.
 More accurately, we construct social lenses through which we perceive reality (e.g. political ideologies, religious doctrines, scientific models, economic paradigms, cultural narratives, etc.)" As a result, "the conceptual lenses through which we perceive reality determine the kind of reality we perceive."
 We are no longer able to be objective observers of what we are doing to our environment - we only see a tiny keyhole view of what we choose to look at and be aware of.
 Thus, we are able to create the Myth of Self-Control and Immunity.